Dash1704/CV/README.md

 #### Leeds Metropolitan University (September 2011 to May 2014)

-- BA(Hons) Film and Moving Image Production:
+- BA(Hons) Film and Moving Image Production, 2:1
-- 2:1
+- Worked as a director on film productions, as creative leader and managed a set of filmmakers to bring to life a vision that started out as a script.
+- 5000 word disseration on the effect World War Two had on German cinema, needing high levels of focus and research to complete.

 #### Langley Park School for Boys